stevenmcsorley/Umbraco-env/SETUP_LINUX.md

 This guide explains how to set up the Umbraco booking system on a new Linux machine and import all hotels, rooms, events, offers, and pricing data.

+**⚠️ Important:** If you already have a working Umbraco installation on another computer, use the **[Export/Import Guide](../EXPORT_IMPORT_GUIDE.md)** instead.
+It will export your complete installation (database, content, document types, media, views) and import it on the new machine, preserving everything including your homepage and all pages.

 ## Prerequisites

 - Docker and Docker Compose installed